 Mantras are quick, little statements that have the ability to literally shift our body’s energy fields.
 They are words that are repeated to focus our concentration during our meditation practice and throughout the day.
 Think of them as poetry that speaks directly to you.

-How do we create our own, uniquely tailored mantras for ourselves?
+How do we create our own, uniquely tailored mantras?

 A friend in high school used to quote his father on cold days when he’d say, “Being cold is only a state of mind.”
 While there are obviously scientific factors going on between when our bodies are cold versus warm, it’s amazing how much warmer I can feel if I can put the mantra “I am warm” to work.

 And that’s exactly how it’s done!
 The first step is to identify what is truly going on in our lives that is bringing our thoughts down.
 Are you going through a breakup?
-Perhaps your stressed out leading into the holidays?
+Perhaps you’re stressed out leading into a big presentation?
 Are you going into situations always expecting the worst to happen?
-Or are you just cold?
+Or are you just too frickin’ hot or cold?

 Once you identify the underlying factor, our mantra should be designed towards the opposite, positive side.

 As an example, say you realize that you regularly put yourself down, thus negative self-talk is what we need to work to alleviate.
 Then your mantra can be, “I truly and honestly accept myself,” Therefore, each time you notice your mind filling with negative thoughts about yourself, you should stop, take a few deep breadths, and start to slowly repeat your mantra.
-It doesn’t matter how many times you repeat it, but you will start noticing your system relaxing and shifting into the positive the more often you do.
+The more often you repeat it, the more you will start to notice your system naturally relaxing and shifting into the positive.

 A mantra is not your to do list.

-When you design your mantra, I suggest staying away from, “I need to (enter your to do here).”
-While creating to-do lists are helpful to keep many people focused throughout the day, they are not the most relaxing.
-In fact, they can be down right stressful.
+When you design your mantra, I suggest staying away from, “I need to (enter your random to-do list here).”
+While to-do lists are helpful in keeping you focused throughout the day, they are not the best way to relax your mind.
+In fact, they can create a lot of stress if they’re created at the wrong time.

-Why you need a mantra, how to create your personalized mantra, and how to set your mind on that intention.
-While it’s a seemingly simple concept, it will have the power to improve your physical health, your mental outlook, and your relationships.
+Now you know why you need a mantra, how to create your personalized mantra, and how to set your mind on that intention.
+While it’s a seemingly simple concept, it will have the power to improve your physical health, your mental outlook, your spiritual health, and your relationships with those around you.

 This is powerful stuff people!